 JOE WHITE

-MA (Cantab), MSC Human Geography, MA Landscape Architecture (Distinction)
+MA (Cantab), MSc Human Geography, MA Landscape Architecture (Distinction)

 Joe has a Masters in Landscape Architecture from the University of East London, A Masters in Geography from the University of Bristol and a first class Bachelors in Geography from the University of Cambridge.
 Before joining MBLA he had worked at Gustafson Porter + Bowman and Ireland Albrecht as a landscape architect and before retraining he also worked in finance at Deloitte and KPMG and studied management at the Cambridge Judge Business School.